 A lot of students believe in Jesus in the same way they believe in gravity: it exists, but it doesn’t really shape their everyday decisions.
 They might identify as Christians or say they believe in God, but they don’t see that belief changing how they treat people, how they make choices, or how they face challenges.
 Jesus made it clear in Luke 9:23 that following Him involves denying yourself and taking up your cross daily.
 It’s not just about knowing the gospel—it’s about submitting your whole life to it.

-2. Jesus Isn’t Just Another Priority—He’s the Foundation
+2. Jesus is the Foundation

 Teenagers are busy.
 Between school, friends, sports, jobs, and social media, their lives are packed—and often, Jesus ends up just being one more thing on a long list.
 But following Jesus isn’t about squeezing Him into our schedules when it’s convenient.
 It’s about making Him the foundation that everything else rests on.